brlouk/AngularJS-1.x-step-by-step/README.md

 		vm.liamneeson={firstname : 'Liam', lastname: 'Neeson'};
 	}
 ```
-* HTML FILE : you can see that we can reuse Directive in the same controller with different scope property.
+* HTML FILE : you can see that we can reuse Directive inside the same controller with different scope property.
 ```html
 	<div ng-controller='myActorController as actor'>
 		<my-actor info="actor.brucewayne"></my-actor>